API Reference: Freeplay supports two types of datasets:

 Uploading Data Using JSONL

-If you have existing data that is relevant to use for testing prompts in Freeplay, you can upload it directly as a JSONL file.
+If you have existing data that is relevant to use for testing prompts in Freeplay, you can upload it directly as a JSONL file.- Navigate directly to the Dataset

 - Click the “Upload” button